Assorted-Development/winforms-themes/README.md

 - Files with the file ending `.theme.json` stored in a `themes` directory of the working dir.
 - Assembly resources in any assembly where the name starts with `CONFIG_THEMING_THEME_`

-Both ways use the same JSON format for the theme definition(the version defines the format of the file):
+Both ways use the same JSON format for the theme definition(the version defines the format of the file).
+A simple example of this could be:
 ```json
 {
     "name": "theme-name",